 You will need the receipt we will provide you after the session to claim your reimbursement.
 Please ask your insurance company what information they you need to provide on the receipt so you can get it from us.

-When you pay for services, the reception staffer will provide you with a clear receipt that will indicate the type of service, provider, contact information, and the fee paid.
-If you need any other specific information on the receipt, please let the reception staffer know before you pay, so it can be included.
+When you pay for my services, the reception staffer or OnCall will provide you with, or email you, a clear receipt that will indicate the type of service, provider, credentials, Registration number, contact information, and the fee paid.
+If you need any other specific information on the receipt, please let me or the reception staffer know before you pay, so the information you need can be included.

 You must then submit the receipt we provide you for payment to your insurance for reimbursement as per their instructions.
 Please let me know if you have questions.